A contact form is an integral part of any website.

 Then click to accept the terms and conditions and click Register.

-On the next page you will see two codes; the site key and the secret key.
-You will need to copy or make a note of these code and as you need to add these to the reCAPTCHA settings page in WordPress
+On the next page, you will see two codes; the site key and the secret key.
+You will need to copy or make a note of these codes and as you need to add these to the reCAPTCHA settings page in WordPress

 To get to the reCAPTCHA settings page, go to WPForms then Settings.
 On the settings page, click on the reCAPTCHA tab.